-I’ve lived in the south most of my life and we eat grits all the time, so I thought I knew what polenta was all about.
-But let me just tell you, this Creamy Polenta is on a whole other level. from the instant grits I was used to.
-While both grits and polenta are made with cornmeal, this Creamy Polenta has a rich texture, deep corn flavor, and super creamy consistency.
+I’ve lived in the south most of my life, and we eat grits all the time, so I thought I knew what polenta was all about.
+But let me just tell you, this Creamy Polenta recipe is on a whole other level from the instant grits I was used to.
+While they’re both made with cornmeal, this Creamy Polenta has a rich texture, deep corn flavor, and super creamy consistency.
 I think Marsha’s exact words when we tested it in the studio were, “I think I’m in love…” Same, girl, same.
-I’m going to be making this polenta to serve with every stew, saucy bean dish, or braised meat from here on out.
+I’m going to be making this recipe to serve with every stew, saucy bean dish, or braised meat from here on out.

 What is Polenta?

 Polenta is a cornmeal mush made by boiling cornmeal until it’s tender.
 It can be served like a porridge or chilled until firm, sliced, and pan-fried for a crispier texture.
-While similar to grits, another type of cornmeal mush, polenta and grits are made with different varieties of corn.
-Polenta is made with flint corn, which has a more dense and chewy texture that holds up better to boiling than dent corn, which is used for grits.
-Grits are generally more finely milled, except stone ground grits, which are closer in texture to polenta.
+While similar to grits, another type of cornmeal mush, they’re made with different varieties of corn.
+The type I use in this recipe is made with flint corn, which has a more dense and chewy texture that holds up better to boiling than dent corn, which is used for grits.
+Grits are generally more finely milled (except stone ground grits).
 I find that polenta has a much better mouthfeel (less gloopy) and a stronger corn flavor.
 It’s absolutely delicious!

-To make this polenta recipe extra creamy and delicious, we go a little further than simply boiling the cornmeal in water.
+To make this dish extra creamy and delicious, I go a little further than simply boiling the cornmeal in water.
 Here’s what you’ll need to make the dreamiest, creamiest homemade polenta:

-- Chicken Broth: Instead of boiling the polenta in plain water, we cooked the polenta in chicken broth which gives it tons of savory flavor.
-Make sure you use a full-flavor broth to give the polenta the best flavor.
-We use Better Than Bouillon to make our broth.
+- Chicken Broth: Instead of using plain boiling water, I use chicken broth, which gives this dish tons of savory flavor.
+Make sure you use a full-flavor broth to give it the best flavor.
+I use Better Than Bouillon to make my broth.

-- Butter: A healthy dose of butter makes the polenta super creamy and delicious.
+- Butter: A healthy dose of butter makes this recipe super creamy and delicious.

-- Parmesan: Parmesan is stirred into the cooked polenta and gives it a slightly cheesy flavor and tons of savory umami.
+- Parmesan: I stir this in to give the dish a slightly cheesy flavor and tons of savory umami.

 How to Serve Polenta

 Polenta is often served as the starchy base for a meal, similar to how rice is served as the bed for saucy dishes and stir-fries.
-Polenta pairs extremely well with stews, braised meats, saucy bean dishes, and roasted vegetables.
+It pairs extremely well with stews, braised meats, saucy bean dishes, and roasted vegetables.
 It’s the perfect cozy companion to all of your warm winter meals.
-Try it with our Chicken Cacciatore, or Slow Cooker Beef Stew!
+Try it with our Chicken Cacciatore or Slow Cooker Beef Stew!

 How to Store Leftovers

-Leftover cooked polenta can be stored in the refrigerator for about four days.
-But, as with most starches, polenta will firm up when chilled.
-The best way to make use of chilled cooked polenta is to slice it and then pan-fry it into crispy cakes.
-These crispy polenta pieces are perfect for dipping in your favorite sauce, or serving as a side with dinner.
+Leftovers can be stored in the refrigerator for about four days.
+But, as with most starches, it’ll firm up when chilled.
+The best way to make use of it once it’s cooked and chilled is to slice it and then pan-fry into crispy cakes.
+These crispy slices are perfect for dipping in your favorite sauce or serving as a side with dinner.
 If you prefer to serve the chilled polenta as a porridge, you’ll need to add more liquid (broth, water, or milk) and heat gently while stirring until it loosens up.

 Creamy Polenta